geraldb/talks/contracts.md

   - Kick Start Your Project with a Crowd Funder
   - PonzICO - Blockchain Performance Art
   - Powerball Mega Millions Lottery
+- Networks, Networks, Networks - Running the Contract Code
+  - Hello, World! - Greeter - Running on the Private (Local) Test Network
+  - Simple Ponzi - Running on the Private (Local) Test Network
 - New to (Secure) Ruby Contract Programming / Scripting?